artsy/eigen/docs/BETA_CHANGELOG.md

 ## 2015.03.31

+* Bump minimal iOS version to 7.1 to fix a UICollectionView related crash - alloy
-* Fixes problem displaying map button on artworks in fairs with no map - @ashfurrow
+* Fixes problem displaying map button on artworks in fairs with no map - ashfurrow
 * Update ISO8601DateFormatter to be thread safe - alloy
 * Added hooks for the share buttons in articles - orta
 * Nullify scrollview delegate of artview after all to ensure it can never crash again - alloy